arnavv-agarwal/Telecom-Customer-Churn/README.md

 ## Overview
-This project focuses on investigating opportunities to decrease customer churn at S-mobile, a mobile service provider.
-The dataset includes three parts: a training sample with a 50% churn rate, a test sample with a 50% churn rate, and a representative sample with a churn rate of 2%, reflecting the actual monthly churn rate for S-mobile.
+<p align="justify">This project focuses on investigating opportunities to decrease customer churn at S-mobile, a mobile service provider.
+The dataset includes three parts: a training sample with a 50% churn rate, a test sample with a 50% churn rate, and a representative sample with a churn rate of 2%, reflecting the actual monthly churn rate. </p>

 ## Dataset
 - Training Sample: 27,300 observations with a 50% churn rate.